Geography of Moldova: Current issues

 Moldova's communist-era environmental legacy, like that of many other former Soviet republics, is one of environmental degradation.
 Agricultural practices such as overuse of pesticides and artificial fertilizers were intended to increase agricultural output at all costs, without regard for the consequences.
 As a result, Moldova's soil and groundwater were contaminated by lingering chemicals, some of which (including DDT) have been banned in the West.

 Such practices continue in Moldova to the present day.
 In the early 1990s, use of pesticides in Moldova averaged approximately twenty times that of other former Soviet republics and Western nations.
 Also, poor farming methods, such as destroying forests to plant vineyards, have contributed to the extensive soil erosion to which the country's rugged topography is already prone.

+Water quality and wastewater

+Water quality is one of Moldova's major environmental problems, particularly in relation to municipal wastewater, rural sanitation and pollution of small rivers.
+According to a 2025 EU4Green Recovery East assessment, only about 10% of Moldovan localities benefited from centralized sewerage services, with a large difference between urban areas, where connectivity was estimated at about 55%, and rural communities, where access was about 3%.
+The same assessment found that Moldova had 272 documented wastewater treatment plants, but only 31 of them, or about 11%, achieved normative treatment standards for basic discharge indicators such as biochemical oxygen demand, chemical oxygen demand and suspended solids.

+Limited wastewater collection and treatment contributes to the pollution of surface and groundwater.
+The EU4Green assessment noted that many wastewater facilities rely on biological ponds with limited treatment efficiency, that aging sewerage networks suffer from infiltration and structural deterioration, and that industrial pre-treatment remains inconsistent across the country.
+Sludge management was also identified as a concern, as sludge is often stored untreated on land, creating additional environmental risks.

+Surface-water monitoring has also shown contamination by several groups of pollutants.
+A 2023 EU4Environment surface-water survey in the Prut River basin analysed biological and physico-chemical quality elements, including pH, conductivity, dissolved oxygen, turbidity, biochemical oxygen demand, chemical oxygen demand, nutrients and other chemical parameters.
+The survey recorded elevated values of several parameters at individual monitoring stations, including ammonium nitrogen, nitrites, nitrates, orthophosphates, total phosphorus, sulphates, chlorides, sodium, potassium and anionic surfactants.
+Low water levels in many investigated rivers were also reported, increasing the concentration of chemical parameters and worsening biological results.